-Check your levels of stress, anxiety, and depression to see which of our courses might help with our anonymous online Take-a-Test Tool.
+Check your levels of stress, anxiety, and depression to see which of our programs might help with our anonymous online Take-a-Test Tool.

 When you’ve been stressed out and not feeling quite like yourself it can be difficult to know what to do.
 To help you check your levels of stress, anxiety, or low mood and see if you might benefit from learning specific tools to improve the way you feel, we have developed a free and anonymous Take-a-Test Tool.